 - Construct large habitats encasing natural surroundings, designed to meet the specific needs of handicapped residents

-- Incorporate daily massage and physical therapy when required
+- Incorporate daily physical therapy when required

 - Provide visual and auditory stimulation